tahmidislam2003/tahmidislam2003/README.md

 ## 👨‍💻 About Me

-Navy Aviation Electrician finishing up six years in the Navy, transitioning into cybersecurity through DoD SkillBridge.
-F/A-18 electrical work runs on technical procedures and zero margin for error — that background carries over pretty naturally to security.
+Navy Aviation Electrician finishing up five years in the Navy, transitioning into cybersecurity/Cloud-Security through DoD SkillBridge.
+MH60-R electrical work runs on technical procedures and zero margin for error — that background carries over pretty naturally to security.

 Built a Proxmox homelab and ran six projects end to end: a network firewall, two SIEM platforms, cross-account AWS IAM, a full three-tier VPC, and an automated cloud audit.
 Pursuing a B.S. in Networking & Cloud Computing at WGU.
-Looking for cloud security roles through DoD SkillBridge — open to San Diego and remote positions.

 ---